RadControls for ASP.NET AJAX Note |

 Appearance

 RadGrid does not export any external styles.
 That means that your skins will not appear in the generated file.
-Still, the inline styles are preserved and should be used instead.
-Different approaches could be used depending where RadGrid will rebind before export (when IgnorePaging is set to true or when you rebind manually).
+The inline styles are preserved and must be used instead.
+Different approaches can be used depending on whether RadGrid will rebind before export (if IgnorePaging is true or when you rebind manually).

 bool isExport = false;